 So, I cut what was left of my frenulum and and it bled for about 8 hours.. not gushing but it would just

 bleed without pressure on it.
 A simple bandage took care of that.

-Now it looks busied to shit due to a skin tear I just got a few days before I decided to cut what was left of the frenulum.
+Now it looks bruised due to a skin tear I just got a few days before I decided to cut what was left of the frenulum.

 This is about four weeks later.
 The frenulum nubs were starting to flatten out and there was no more pain in that area when retracting the foreskin.

 This is about 8 weeks later and you can see that its healing very well.
 Yes folks these things take a long time to heal.
-I have a few tricks I have learned a few tricks to heal injuries like this so there is very little or know scar tissue.
+I have a few tricks I have learned to heal injuries like this so there is very little or know scar tissue.

 I will post a few new pictures on this page soon.
 I just wanted to get the bulk of this page uploaded this week.
 Even though I no longer have a frenulum my foreskin coverage had not changed at all.
 I still have the same erect coverage I had now for 1.5 years.

 I am just using this as a reference to show where I had to cut although it looked much worse then this when I made the cut.

 Now I need to stress this point.
 I used Dual tension with a notched push plate for many years.
 No issues.
 I used a notched conform plate for a few years.
 Again No issues.
 I only stopped using dual tension because my glans have become very sensitive over the years from being restored.
 My glans have changed so much so that using Dual tension at this stage was just to aggressive.